dakshces/funding-resources/README.md

 # README #

 Welcome to the campus funding resources project.
-Visit the site at `https://funding-resources.herokuapp.com`.
+Visit the current site at `https://funding-resources-spring2-2021.herokuapp.com`.
+You can see the previous group's site here `https://funding-resources.herokuapp.com`.
 Please note that this setup guide assumes you are using an Ubuntu server on AWS Cloud9.

 ## Initial Setup ##

-Starting with a completely new Ubuntu environment in AWS Cloud9 this is what we ran:
+(Note: text between underscores, such as "`_github_repo_link_`", are just place holders for text that should be specific to the task that you are working on) Starting with a completely new Ubuntu environment in AWS Cloud9 this is what we ran:
 ```
-git clone _github_repo_link
+git clone _github_repo_link_
 rvm install "ruby-2.7.0"
 source <(curl -sL https://cdn.learnenough.com/yarn_install)
 cd funding-resources